-Your therapist is considered an out-of-network (or self-pay, private-pay) provider for all insurance plans.
+Your therapist is considered a self-pay (or “private-pay”) provider for all insurance plans.
 This means that you are responsible for paying the full fee for each session the day of service.
 Because your therapist does not have a professional relationship with your insurance company, they are unable to communicate with insurance on your behalf, be it by phone, mail, fax, or email.

 The partial exception to this is when it comes to “superbills.”
 A superbill is a document, like an invoice or receipt, that outlines the services you received with your therapist.
 Upon request, your therapist will provide superbills to you on a monthly basis that you can then submit to your insurance company in order to seek partial reimbursement for the therapy fees you have paid.
 Please note that your therapist cannot submit these documents to insurance directly — this must be done on the client’s end.

 If you are not familiar with your out-of-network benefits for mental health, call the number on the back of your health insurance card and ask for “member services.”
 Be sure to ask these questions to verify out-of-network coverage:

 - Do I have out-of-network coverage for mental health services (including through telehealth)?